Kiruthiha13/sql-ecommerce-datawarehouse-project/README.md

 3. Revenue analysis
 4. Product performance analysis

+## 📈 Revenue Dashboard (Tableau)

+The Revenue Dashboard provides a comprehensive view of sales performance and profitability across years, product categories, and key financial metrics, enabling decision-makers to identify growth opportunities and track revenue contribution trends.

 🧑‍💻 About Me

 Hi there!
 I'm Kiruthiha.
 I’m an IT professional working extensively with data to drive insights, support decision-making, and improve business outcomes.
 I’m passionate about turning raw data into meaningful stories through analysis and visualization.